 With the better part of a decade's experience working with children, Aidan is passionate in her mission to teach the future generations how to be caretakers of this earth.
-As the director of Earth Guardians New York, she is excited to empower and elevate the youth around her to rise up and become leaders.
+As the Global Crews Director, she is excited to empower and elevate the youth around her to rise up and become leaders.

 Aji Piper | Washington